 Firstly it was truly oceanic – westward across the North Atlantic into the prevailing wind and current, and secondly it was for a single crew – no professional hands, no race ‘heavies’.

-‘Blondie’ Haslar’s concept was simple; one man, one boat against the ocean.
+‘Blondie’ Hasler’s concept was simple; one man, one boat against the ocean.
 A test of seamanship with the objective of encouraging the “development of suitable boats, gear, supplies and technique for single-handed ocean crossings under sail”.

-So, thirty five years after the first Fastnet Race, at 10 o’clock on 11th June 1960, Blondie Haslar, Francis Chichester, David Lewis and Val Howells set sail from Plymouth; “cross the starting line from west to east, leaving the Melampus buoy to starboard then to New York by any route”.
+So, thirty five years after the first Fastnet Race, at 10 o’clock on 11th June 1960, Blondie Hasler, Francis Chichester, David Lewis and Val Howells set sail from Plymouth; “cross the starting line from west to east, leaving the Melampus buoy to starboard then to New York by any route”.
 Five days later Jean Lacombe followed them out of Plymouth.
 So began The Observer Single Handed Transatlantic Race (OSTAR).
 Every four years, the now renamed Original Single Handed Transatlantic Race, starting in Plymouth and finishing at Newport, continues to be one of the principle blue water races of the world for corinthian and professional sailors.

-Blondie Haslar then suggested a twohanded race around Britain and Ireland.
+Blondie Hasler then suggested a twohanded race around Britain and Ireland.
 First raced in 1966 and on a four year cycle since, today’s Round Britain and Ireland Race follows an almost identical route.
-The race starts and finishes in Plymouth, with compulsory forty eight hour stops in Kinsale, Barra, Lerwick and Lowestoft.
+The race starts and finishes in Plymouth, with compulsory forty eight hour stops now in Kinsale, Barra, Lerwick and Lowestoft.

 A third shorthanded race was introduced, in 1981, in response to the overwhelming demand for places in the 1980 OSTAR.
 Making the race twohanded allowed the Club to accept larger boats than were permitted under the restrictions that had been placed on the singlehanded race.